 The pandemic has shown us that we can change our lives in ways we never thought possible.
 We can be a generation of convenience AND conscience.
 It’s not a choice anymore.
 We can consume less and/or smarter.
 Demand more of our politicians and from the corporations/businesses we support with our hard-earned money.
 We can demand that they put the planet before profit and lobbyists, but we have to be all in.
 It can’t just be a one-day effort or a cool t-shirt.
 This is not the time for eco-posers.

 Be a Greta.
 Be a Jane

 We have to make our voices heard.
 Look at the impact one 15 year-old young lady had on the international fight for climate change.
 Greta Thunberg wrote an award-winning essay on climate change for her local paper, and then decided to take action.
 She started with the School Strike for Climate and a call to act like “our house is on fire” .
 Three months later, climate change protests began and a new generation of global environmental warriors were awakened.
 Even life-long activist/queen/powerhouse, Jane Fonda, was inspired and the iconic Fire Drill Fridays was created.
 Suddenly weekly protests were happening on the Capitol demanding Congress pass the Green New Deal.
 Jane kept showing up week after week.
 Arrest after arrest.
 Fire Drill Fridays LIVE continue online through Covid along with other Fire Drill Fridays events.

 As Earth Day nears on April 22nd, we will be writing about ways you can celebrate Earth Day and our favourite green beauty products and how you can tread a little lighter, but at the end of the day, we all need to be a Greta or a Jane.
 Change is possible but only if we make it happen.

 Happy Earth Month.
-Be kind.
-Be a Jane or be a Greta.
+Be kind and be a Jane or a Greta.